marcelom/linux-sysadmin-interview-questions/README.md

   * S, sleeping (interruptible)
   * T, stopped
   * Z, zombie/defunct
+* What is a signal?
+  * A limited form of inter-process communication.
+  * An asynchronous notification sent to a process (or thread within the same process) in order to notify it of an event that occurred.
+  * When sent, the operating system interrupts the target process' normal flow of execution to deliver the signal.
+Execution can be interrupted during any non-atomic instruction.
+If the process has previously registered a signal handler, that routine is executed.
+Otherwise, the default signal handler is executed.
+  * 2 signals cannot be handled, and always perform the default action: SIGKILL and SIGSTOP.
+  * The sigprocmask() call can be used to block and unblock delivery of signals.
+Blocked signals are not delivered to the process until unblocked.
+Signals that cannot be ignored (SIGKILL and SIGSTOP) cannot be blocked.
 * How to know which process listens on a specific port?
   * netstat -lnp
 * What is a zombie process and what could be the cause of it?